hethub/chalchitr/README.md

 # chalchitr

-## Please Download Release APK which is available project Directory
+## Please Download Release APK which is available on project Directory